Securities Lending Strategies: Exclusive Valuations and Auction Bids: Exclusive Valuation

 \subsection{Historical Valuations}

-Given the complexity and the number of variables to be estimated, a simple heuristic would be utilize the historical time series of each of the variables and then use that as a possible guide to the calculation of the exclusive value.
-The pecking order shown above can be arrived at using the historical time series as well.
+Given the complexity and the number of variables to be estimated (Eqs: \ref{eq:1}, \ref{eq:2}, \ref{eq:3}, \ref{eq:4}, \ref{eq:5} and \ref{eq:8}), a simple heuristic would be utilize the historical time series of each of the variables and then use that as a possible guide to the calculation of the exclusive value.
+The theoretical justification for using the actual historical series directly to value the exclusive without first resorting to parameter estimations and then running simulations using the estimated distribution parameters is that there are errors introduced during the estimation which are then compounded while doing the simulations (Kashyap 2017).
+The pecking order shown above (Eqs: \ref{eq:11}, \ref{eq:15} and \ref{eq:16}) can be arrived at using the historical time series as well.
 Using this, we can also arrive at the time series of the daily profits that would accrue to the intermediary.
 The volatility of the daily value of the exclusive can be suggestive in terms of how aggressive one should be in picking one of the valuation tiers.
+Any of the historical valuations $\upsilon^{historical}$ can be represented as below, where $-T_{s}$ and $-T_{e}$ denote the start and end of the time series such that $T_{s}\geq T_{e}$,